Radial Duality Part I: Foundations: Introduction

 where $\epi f = \{(x,u)\in\varSpace\times\RR_{++} \mid f(x)\leq u\}$ denotes the epigraph of $f$ and $\hypo f = \{(x,u)\in\varSpace\times\RR_{++} \mid f(x)\geq u\}$ denotes the hypograph of $f$.
 The upper transformation has the interpretation of reshaping the epigraph of $f$ via the radial set transformation and returning the smallest function whose hypograph contains that set.
 Likewise, the lower transformation aims to turn the hypograph of $f$ into the epigraph of a new function.
 We find that for a wide range of functions, the duality of the point and set transformations carries over to the function transformations (see Theorem~\ref{thm:radial-function-duality}):

 \paragraph{Connections To Prior Works.} Noting $f^\Gamma(y) = \sup\{v>0 \mid v\cdot f(y/v) \leq 1\}$, this relates to the transformation used by Grimmer~\cite{Grimmer2017-radial-subgradient} and those of Renegar~\cite{Renegar2016,Renegar2019}.
 The upper and lower transformations coincide in the convex settings of these previous works but may diverge in the general setting considered herein.
 For our analysis, we primarily focus on the upper transformation, but equivalent results always hold for the lower transform.
 Artstein-Avidan and Milman~\cite{Artstein2011} (and the subsequent~\cite{Artstein2012}) consider the same underlying projective point transformation $\Gamma$ and the similar but quite different function transformation $\inf\{v>0 \mid (y,v) \in \radTransSet{(\epi f)}\}$.
 Considering this transformation limits their theory to the restrictive setting of nonnegative convex functions that minimize to value zero at the origin.
 As a result, their theory does not provide an interesting duality between optimization problems.
+The works~\cite{Artstein2017,Jian2013} develop calculus results similar to ours (in Section~\ref{sec:optimization}) for convex functions and use these radial operations to transform and solve various equations.